jasonjewik/jasonjewik.github.io/README.md

 - If there are issues with loading blog posts, run `gatsby clean`.
 - To build the site for production, use `gatsby build`.
   - You should probably run `gatsby clean` first.
 - To deploy the site to GitHub Pages, use `npm run deploy`.
-Be sure to copy the CNAME file in!